jpace/mmonkeys/README.md

 and the other to learn Kotlin.

-So if you're a Kotlin expert (compared to me, that's with more than a few weeks of experience), then feel free/encouraged to send feedback about how I can improve this.
+So if you're a Kotlin expert (compared to me, that's someone with more than a few weeks of experience), then feel free/encouraged to send feedback about how to improve this.
 Obviously this project makes much usage of coroutines, so that should be focused on.

 I appreciate your interest in this project, and I hope you find it interesting.

+### disclaimer

+No monkeys were harmed in the production of this project.